- Rose laurel

 Do Not Take If

-Anvirzel™ is not an approved treatment in the United States and should not be used outside of clinical trials.
+These products are not approved treatments in the United States and should not be used outside of clinical trials.

-- You are taking digoxin: Anvirzel™ contains cardiac glycosides, the same active chemical in digoxin, so the two medications may have additive effects, causing toxicity.
+- You are taking digoxin: These products contain cardiac glycosides, the same active chemical in digoxin, so the two medications may have additive effects, causing toxicity.

-- You are taking P-glycoprotein (P-gp) substrates drugs: Oleander leaf extract may increase the blood levels of these drugs.
+- You are taking P-glycoprotein (P-gp) substrate drugs: Oleander leaf extract may increase the blood levels of these drugs.

 - You have high blood levels of calcium